Scottie2P/k8s-mirco-service-exam/README.md

 ### Connect Cluster Kubernetes

-   1. Download Lens install on your computer and add file k8s.config to Lens
+   Download Lens install on your computer and add file k8s.config to Lens

     https://k8slens.dev/

-   2. Connect Kubernetes(GKE) on Google GCP
+   or Connect Kubernetes(GKE) on Google GCP

 ### Installing on GCP Cloud